New Team Member

-Lead Global Connections
+Lead Global Collaborations

-I am so pleased to announce that we have welcomed Paola Giavedoni to the Foodvalley team as our new Lead Global Connections.
+I am so pleased to announce that we have welcomed Paola Giavedoni to the Foodvalley team as our new Lead Global Collaborations.
 In this role, Paola will act as a vital link between Foodvalley’s connections in the global food ecosystem, further supporting our goal towards healthy, sustainable, affordable food for all.

-As Lead Global Connections, Paola will actively identify international topics relevant to Foodvalley’s Innovation Fields.
+As Lead Global Collaborations, Paola will actively identify international topics relevant to Foodvalley’s Innovation Fields.
 She will also develop and scale our international collaborations and help substantiate our ecosystem activities.
 In addition, she will scout and attract relevant international partners that can provide impactful solutions to boost our interventions and activities.

 Paola brings a deep understanding of the food industry at the European level – how it works, what the current needs are and how it is evolving.
 In her previous position as Director of Innovation at EIT Food, she gained an in-depth knowledge of the current challenges of the food system along the whole value chain and how to interact with the system’s different stakeholders and players at any level.
-Moreover, she is experienced in defining and measuring the impact of large-scale initiatives.
+Moreover, she is experienced in defining and measuring the impact of large-grow initiatives.

 Paola is Italian, married and a mother of two girls (17 and 21 years old).
 The family has a small dog – an important component of the family.
 She lives in France, but close to Geneva, Switzerland.